kbobnis/page/index.md

 1. Github LSF problem:
 	* I have a problem with large files and they are already commited to my repo.
 Clear your history from those files using BFG: https://rtyley.github.io/bfg-repo-cleaner/

-Actions to do:
-- create template project in github (for game jams at least)
-- see if github supports metadata fields for repositories (authors, but can be more than just code contributors)